ch200c/Durak.Godot/readme.md

 - 2-6 player individual game
 - Card animations
 - Moveable camera
+- Expandable mini-map

 ## Controls
-- Left mouse button = play the card or interact with the menu buttons
+- Left mouse button = Play the card or interact with the menu buttons.
+Also used to expand and collapse the mini-map.
-- Middle mouse button = look around
+- Middle mouse button = Look around
-- Arrow up/down = go forwards/backwards into current direction
+- Arrow up/down = Go forwards/backwards into current direction

 ## TODO
 - Test disabled animations still work